Zhihan1996/TradeTheEvent/README.md

 ## Reference

-If you use the codes or dataset in your work, please kindly cite our paper.
+If you use the codes, tool, or the dataset, please kindly cite our paper.

 ```
 @inproceedings{zhou-etal-2021-trade,